Intercampo oil field

 The Intercampo Oil Field is an oil field located in Lake Maracaibo.
 It was discovered in 1960 and developed by China National Petroleum Corporation.
 The oil field is operated and owned by China National Petroleum Corporation.
-The total proven reserves of the Intercampo oil field are around 1.26 billion barrels (170×106tonnes), and production is centered on 10000 oilbbl/d.
+The total proven reserves of the Intercampo oil field are around 1.26 billion barrels (170 million tonnes), and production is centered on 10000 oilbbl/d.